Inspire Summer Studentships

 Project selection

-The following projects are available to applicants as part of the 2024 Inspire Summer Studentship program.
+The following projects are available to applicants for the 2025 Inspire Summer Studentship program.
 Please review the project details before you apply.
-You will be asked to provide your top three project selections during the application process.
-EPIC will make our best effort to match successful applicants with a project from their top three choices.
+You will be asked to provide your top four project selections during the application process.
+EPIC will make our best effort to match successful applicants with a project from their top choices.

 Supervisor name | Anne-Claude Gingras |